lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 };
 ```

 There are no individual nodes for each pin, therefore, when referencing the `gpio0` node, we need to be able to tell exactly which pin we're using for our LED.
-In addition, we also might need to provide some configuration for our pin, e.g., set the pin to active low.
+In addition, we also typically need to provide some configuration for our pin, e.g., set the pin to _active low_.
 Now, how would we know that `13` is the pin number and `GPIO_ACTIVE_LOW` are the flags?

 Well, as we've seen before, without additional information all that the DTS compiler can do is make sure the _syntax_ of your file is correct.
-It does not know anything about the **semantics** and therefore can't really associate the values in the `phandle-array` to `gpio0`.
+It doesn't know anything about the **semantics** and therefore can't really associate the values in the `phandle-array` to `gpio0`.
 It therefore also doesn't care about any semantic requirements.

-TODO: But how do we add semantics to our DTS files?
-Using the property `compatible` and so called **bindings**.
+In the next chapter, we'll see how to use the standard property `compatible` and so called **bindings** to provide the semantics.
-TODO: Before we look into devicetree semantics, let's wrap up the types.

-## The complete list of Zephyr's property types
+## A complete list of Zephyr's property types

-TODO: here
+Having explored `phandle` types and `paths`, we can complete the list of types that are used in Zephyr devicetrees.
+You can find the same information in [Zephyr's documentation on bindings][zephyr-dts-bindings-types] and [Zephyr's how-to on property values][zephyr-dts-intro-property-values].

 | Zephyr type     | DTSpec equivalent                      | Syntax                                                                                                  | Example                                            |
 | :-------------- | :------------------------------------- | :------------------------------------------------------------------------------------------------------ | :------------------------------------------------- |